 Build scalable and decoupled applications with Event Sourcing

-- Domain-driven design overview: Essential patterns and practices
+- Domain-driven Design overview: Essential ideas and language

 - Capturing user intention instead of editing data